ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 3 Phase 1: Enabling Teams
 =========================

-This early phase should start in June 2019 and should cover at least the next few Program Increments.
+This early phase started in June 2019 and covers several Program Increments.

 **The overarching goal is to establish a test process that supports the teams**.
 In other terms this means that development teams will be the